 3. How we use and disclose your personal data

-3.1 In this section, we set out the purposes for which we use personal data that we collect via the Website and, in compliance with our obligations under European law, identify the “legal grounds” on which we rely to process the personal data.
+3.1 In this section, we set out the purposes for which we use personal data that we collect via the Website and, in compliance with our obligations under relevant data protection laws, including the UK General Data Protection Regulation (the UK GDPR) and Data Protection Act 2018, identify the “legal grounds” on which we rely to process the personal data.
 It also describes who we may disclose your personal data to.

 3.3 We may use your personal data: